 Heather Grant, MD

 Heather Grant joins the Institute as a Post-Doctoral Fellow.
 She graduated from Yale University with a BA in History of Science & History of Medicine and earned her MD from Sidney Kimmel Medical College at Thomas Jefferson University.
-She is now a General Surgery Resident at Baystate Medical Center and starting a Master of Science degree in Clinical and Translational Science at the Sackler School of Graduate Biomedical Sciences at Tufts University.
+She is now a General Surgery Resident at Baystate Medical Center and recently completed a Master of Science degree in Clinical and Translational Science at the Sackler School of Graduate Biomedical Sciences at Tufts University.

 Heather started her research career as a medical student and has since worked on a number of clinical research projects through the Department of Surgery and the Institute.
 Most recently, she published manuscripts exploring the etiology of intussusception following roux-en-Y gastric bypass and examining the effectiveness of a pre-internship Boot Camp prior to the start of surgical internship.
 She plans to research surgical outcomes and healthcare disparities with a particular focus on the surgical oncology population.